ZedThree/fort_depend.py/docs/basic_usage.rst

 Basic usage
 ===========

-The quickest way to run `fortdepend` is like so:
+The quickest way to run :py:mod:`fortdepend` is like so:

 .. code-block:: bash